 Vert – Yep, there is some.
 Oh, how much?
 Well, roughly 3500’ of gain.

 Registration is now open.
 There will only be one way to register this year and that’s electronically.
 Go to www.ultrasignup.com and look for the Antelope Island 50K.
 The cost for the 50K race is $73.47 through October 1st, then we raise the entry fee to $84.98.
-Why the odd entry fee amount?
-Mainly because the race director is kind of odd.
 You’ll be able to register online until October 31st.
-I’m going to try having day of race entry again and see how it goes.
-For day of race, the entry fee will be a nice round $85.00.
+There will be race day registration again this year.
+For day of race, the entry fee will be a nice round $90.00.
 Easier to make change that way.
 We’ll take cash (with ID) and checks.
 If you wait until race day, there is no guarantee of a race shirt or goodies in your goody bag.

 State Park Waiver